theobald-software/helpcenter.theobald-software.github.io/includes/parameters/parameters.md

 {% if page.meta.product == "xtract-universal" %}- [SQL parameters](sql-parameters.md)

 While script expressions compute values, extraction parameters and by extension SQL parameters require users to pass actual values when running an extraction.
-Extraction parameters affect the extraction and destination settings, the SAP connection settings, and the user-defined (custom) runtime parameters of an extraction.
+Extraction parameters affect the extraction settings, destination settings, the SAP connection settings, and the user-defined (custom) runtime parameters of an extraction.
-This includes the runtime parameters used as SQL parameters.
+This includes the runtime parameters that are used in SQl commands (SQL parameters).

 {% else %}